Bokeh comes with a number of interactive tools that you can use to report

 You can configure the box select tool to select across only one dimension by

-default both
+default both.

 After a selection is made, the indices of the selected points are available

-object for a glyph data source.
+from properties on the Selection object for a glyph data source.
 For example:

 source.selected.indices